 Peer evaluation: All students will complete peer reviews of their portfolio team, both portfolio managers and analysts.
-Forms for these reviews will be distributed at the end of the quarter.
+These reviews will be available on Canvas at the end of the quarter.
 The peer reviews should be completed carefully and completely.
-Failure to complete the peer reviews or completion in a perfunctory manner (e.g., with no comments) will result in a penalty to the preparer's peer review grade.
+Failure to complete the peer reviews or completion in a perfunctory manner (e.g., with no comments) will result in a penalty to the preparer's participation grade.